basecs101/spring-boot-payroll-app/README.md

 scalable, and platform-agnostic.
 They are used by many popular web applications and services, such as Twitter, \
 Facebook, and Google Maps.

+This application also contains spring boot starter actuator dependency for health checks like liveness and readiness.

 ---
 > Example of URL :- `http://localhost:8080/greeting?name=Vikram`
 Details of the URL